holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/03_data_structures_wheaties_structured.md

 0. Create a function that takes a string and returns a dictionary where keys are characters and values are lists of indices where they appear.
     - For example: `"hello" -> {"h": [0], "e": [1], "l": [2, 3], "o": [4]}`
-    - Hint: To create an empty accumulator dict, you do `acc_dict = dict()`
+    - Hint: to create an empty accumulator dict, you do `acc_dict = dict()`
-    - Hint: In the loop, check if the letter has ever been seen before
+    - Hint: in the loop, check if the letter has ever been seen before
 0. Create a function that takes a list of lists of integers and returns the average of each sub-list.
     - For example: `[[4, 9, 11, 5], [3, 5], [1, 1, 1]] -> [7.25, 4.0, 1.0]`
-    - Hint: A recent previous problem will be very helpful
+    - Hint: a recent previous problem will be very helpful
-    - Hint: Create an empty list and add to it using the accumulator pattern
+    - Hint: create an empty list and add to it using the accumulator pattern
 0. Create a function that takes a dictionary of student grades (lists of integers) and returns a dictionary with the same keys but values replaced with the letter grade (A >= 90, B >= 80, C >= 70, D >= 60, F < 60).
     - For example: `{"Alice": [92, 87], "Bob": [75, 77]} -> {"Alice": "B", "Bob": "C"}`
-    - Hint: Create a helper function to convert the average to letter grade
+    - Hint: create a helper function to convert the average to letter grade
 0. Create a function that takes a list of integers and returns a set of all numbers that are multiples of both 2 and 3.
     - For example: `[9, 12, 2, 3, 5, 10, 6, 7, 8] -> {6, 12}`
-    - Hint: Use the modulo (`%`) operator
+    - Hint: use the modulo (`%`) operator
+0. Create a function that takes a string and a dictionary of letters to letters, then returns the string with letters replaced according to the dictionary.
+    - For example: `"hello", {"h": "j", "l": "w"} -> "jewwo"`
+    - Hint: accumulator pattern that starts with an empty string
 0. Create a function that takes a nested dictionary of strings and a complex key as an input and then returns the value for the nested key.
 If the complex key doesn't lead to anything, have it return the empty string.
     - For example: `{"a": {"b": {"c": "d"}}}, "a/b/c" -> "d"`
     - For example: `{"a": {"b": {"c": "d"}}}, "a/h/i" -> ""`
-    - Hint: Use `.split("/")`
+    - Hint: use `.split("/")`
 0. Create a function that takes a list of strings and returns a dictionary where the keys are the first characters and the values are sets of words that start with that character.
     - For example: `["hat", "cat", "hi"] -> {"h": {"hat", "hi"}, "c": {"cat"}}`
-    - Hint: To create an empty accumulator dict, you do `acc_dict = dict()`
+    - Hint: to create an empty accumulator dict, you do `acc_dict = dict()`
-    - Hint: In the loop, check if the letter has ever been seen before
+    - Hint: in the loop, check if the letter has ever been seen before